jadeglaze/spock/README.md

 - [ ] Add instructions to setup and run the app here in README
 - [ ] Fix inconsistent tab width in code (ideally autoformat)

-## Stuff I did
+## Weaknesses
+- Don't really like the auto-increment DB IDs but it's fine for this toy.
+- Can't delete convos.

+## Captain's Log
-Learn a bunch about v0, Create T3 App (This is my first React app and first TypeScript app.)
+- Learn a bunch about v0, Create T3 App (This is my first React app and first TypeScript app.)
-Learn about ReAct prompting (I basically knew the idea and CoT as well, just didn't know the name "ReAct") Explored lots of free public APIs to potentially use as tools.
+- Learn about ReAct prompting (I basically knew the idea and CoT as well, just didn't know the name "ReAct")
+- Explored lots of free public APIs to potentially use as tools.
-(Install VSCode)
+- (Install VSCode)
-(Install pnpm)
+- (Install pnpm)
-pnpm create t3-app@latest
+- pnpm create t3-app@latest
-pnpm db:push
+- pnpm db:push
-git commit -m "initial commit" pnpm dev
+- git commit -m "initial commit"
+- pnpm dev
-(brew install gh)
+- (brew install gh)
-(gh auth login)
+- (gh auth login)
-gh repo create
+- gh repo create
-Created Vercel project from GitHub repo
+- Created Vercel project from GitHub repo
-Added DB environment var to Vercel project to it can deploy to prod (automatically on push to main) Use v0 to kick start a UI pnpm dlx shadcn-ui@latest init npx v0 add TxkI58twHZ9
+- Added DB environment var to Vercel project to it can deploy to prod (automatically on push to main)
+- Use v0 to kick start a UI
+- pnpm dlx shadcn-ui@latest init
+- npx v0 add TxkI58twHZ9
-Put generated v0 component in top level of page.tsx Break up generated UI into nicer components: Balloon, Convo...
+- Put generated v0 component in top level of page.tsx
+- Break up generated UI into nicer components: Balloon, Convo...
-Added a simple ai.ts script to play with Vercel AI SDK via command line.
+- Added a simple ai.ts script to play with Vercel AI SDK via command line.
-Got an example using Vercel's ai/rsc and worked it into my Convo component.
+- Got an example using Vercel's ai/rsc and worked it into my Convo component.
-Added the QR code generator at api.qrserver.com as a second tool.
+- Added the QR code generator at api.qrserver.com as a second tool.
-Reworked the UI code to more correctly use Next.js page/layout conventions.
+- Reworked the UI code to more correctly use Next.js page/layout conventions.
-Selecting an item from the left nav changes the url to specify a new conversation.
+- Selecting an item from the left nav changes the url to specify a new conversation.
-Oof.
+- Oof.
 Finally figured out the (simple in retrospect) use of multiple AI providers so a sketch of loading from DB is working now.
-Load conversation list from DB to left nav and implement new conversation button.
+- Load conversation list from DB to left nav and implement new conversation button.
-Active convo now selected in left nav list.
+- Active convo now selected in left nav list.